LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MobileSDKAndWebAuthentication/configuration.md

 To define the OAuth 2.0 authentication:

-1. In LiveEngage, select Campaigns.
+1. In LiveEngage, select Campaign Builder.
 In the footnote, select Data sources.

 2. In the Connectors area, next to the authentication server, click Configure.
 The Authentication Server page is displayed.